 This period of fasting enables us to cleanse our systems or as is trendy to say these days – detoxify.
 The focus is on ingredients that are healthier and wholesome like gluten-free buckwheat flour rich with protein, salt in its purest form or seasonal vegetables like pumpkin and water chestnut that are a storehouse of nutrients.

 But that's barely how it plays out.
 Most of us get carried away with plates of pakoras or puris drenched in oil having to face the weighing scale tipping to the wrong side.
 Before you allow yourself to indulge, here are some quick tips that will save you from binging on those heavy calorie delights.

 • Water should be your best friend.
 Have as much of it as possible.
 Maybe even a little more than what your intake would be on regular days.
 In addition, load up on fluids like milk and fresh fruit juices.
 An optimum fluidity flow allows the toxins to be flushed out.
 Since meat is off the menu, milk makes up for good quality proteins and is also a complete meal by itself.

 • Fasting is not easy and long gaps between meals could lead to acidity.
 This may not work well for your metabolism.
 Have vrat-friendly munchies on stand-by and allow yourself a handful of roasted makhanas or dry fruits for mid-meal snacks.
 Nuts are great as they offer satiety and are also a good source of protein.
 Small, frequent meals should be the rule.

-• Sabudana is a pure source of carbohydrates and gives a quick boost of the much-needed energy during fasts.
-We wouldn't ask you to ditch these lovely pearls but rather opt for a healthier sabudana khichdee or kheer.
+• Sabudana is a pure source of carbohydrates and perfect for an instant energy boost.
+But it can also soak up a lot of oil if eaten as sabudana tikkis or papad.
+Don’t ditch these lovely pearls but opt for a healthier dish like sabudana khichdi or kheer.